kaby76/AntlrVSIX/README.md

 * "Next/Previous symbol" in grammar.
 * "Go to Visitor / Listener" tree walker methods for a symbol.
 * Options dialog box for this extension.
+* Generate code to set up a parser.
 * No advertisements, free of charge, open source.

 For integration of build rules into VS2019 (i.e., so you do not